HTML5

-HTML5 is a markup language used for structuring and presenting content on the World Wide Web.
-It is the fifth and final major HTML version that is a World Wide Web Consortium (W3C) recommendation.
+HTML5 (Hypertext Markup Language 5) is a markup language used for structuring and presenting hypertext documents on the World Wide Web.
+It was the fifth and final major HTML version that is now a retired World Wide Web Consortium (W3C) recommendation.
 The current specification is known as the HTML Living Standard.
 It is maintained by the Web Hypertext Application Technology Working Group (WHATWG), a consortium of the major browser vendors (Apple, Google, Mozilla, and Microsoft).

 HTML5 was first released in a public-facing form on 22 January 2008, with a major update and "W3C Recommendation" status in October 2014.
 Its goals were to improve the language with support for the latest multimedia and other new features; to keep the language both easily readable by humans and consistently understood by computers and devices such as web browsers, parsers, etc., without XHTML's rigidity; and to remain backward-compatible with older software.
-HTML5 is intended to subsume not only HTML 4 but also XHTML 1 and DOM Level 2 HTML.
+HTML5 is intended to subsume not only HTML 4 but also XHTML1 and even the DOM Level 2 HTML itself.

 HTML5 includes detailed processing models to encourage more interoperable implementations; it extends, improves, and rationalizes the markup available for documents and introduces markup and application programming interfaces (APIs) for complex web applications.
 For the same reasons, HTML5 is also a candidate for cross-platform mobile applications because it includes features designed with low-powered devices in mind.